-Training type Frequency Reporting Requirement How records are kept General Induction Commencement of employment Signed on to the induction record With the employment records of staff at Shellharbour City Council Site Specific Induction Induction records to be managed in accordance with Council's document management system Toolbox talks Daily and additional at discretion of Operations Coordinator Not Recorded Not Recorded Toolbox talks Monthly and additional at discretion of Operations Coordinator Recorded on form Kept in the site office Other job specific training On a needs basis or when: There is a change in procedure Change in regulations New equipment Deficiencies in job performance Errors in data reporting/procedure Complete the training record form Training record form to be kept in the site office Simulation exercises Yearly Form stored in the site office and a copy send to Waste Services.
+Training type Frequency Reporting Requirement How records are kept General Induction Commencement of employment Signed on to the induction record With the employment records of staff at Shellharbour City Council Site Specific Induction Commencement of employment Understanding and sign onto the induction record Induction records to be managed in accordance with Council's document management system Toolbox talks Daily and additional at discretion of Operations Coordinator Not Recorded Not Recorded Toolbox talks Monthly and additional at discretion of Operations Coordinator Recorded on form Kept in the site office Other job specific training On a needs basis or when: There is a change in procedure Change in regulations New equipment Deficiencies in job performance Errors in data reporting/procedure Complete the training record form Training record form to be kept in the site office Simulation exercises Yearly Complete the exercise simulation form Form stored in the site office and a copy send to Waste Services.
 PIRMP is reviewed and updated as required.
 Performance self assessment Yearly Complete checklist Managed in accordance with Council's document management system